Your HRIS Can't Fix Clinical Scheduling. Here's What Can.

 What it looks like in practice

-One Australian health system was struggling with junior doctor rostering across multiple hospitals.
+One of the Australian public hospitals we're helping was struggling with junior doctor rostering across multiple hospitals.
 The problem wasn't a lack of systems - they had workforce tools in place.
 The problem was that none of those tools could actually handle the complexity of clinical scheduling at department level, so every team had defaulted back to Excel.
 Roster coordinators were spending days each cycle manually building schedules, checking rules by hand, and fielding complaints when the result felt unfair.

 For junior doctors, who are acutely aware of how their rosters compare to colleagues', and who have limited leverage to push back, the cumulative effect was exactly what you'd expect: burnout, disengagement, and a growing sense that the organisation didn't particularly care about their experience outside of clinical hours.